carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 ### 4. Evaluate evidence of overfitting or *severe* underfitting

 Before we go any further in assessing the model's assumptions and ultimately running hypothesis tests, we should first check to see if there is evidence of overfitting or *severe* underfitting.
-- **Overfitting**: If R-squared is notably higher (accounting for sample size) in the test set than the train set, this indicates overfitting.
+- **Overfitting**: If error is notably higher (accounting for sample size) in the test set than the train set, this indicates overfitting.
 Recall that overfitting means that the model will poorly generalize.
 When running hypothesis tests, the goal is typically to reveal general relationships that hold true across datasets.
 Therefore, overfitting must first be ruled out before we bother with hypothesis testing.
-- **Severe underfitting**: If the R-squared is extremely low in the train set, this indicates the model describes the data poorly and is underfitting.
-In the context of hypothesis testing, it is okay for predictors to have small but consistent effects (low R-squared).
+- **Severe underfitting**: If the error is extremely high in the train set, this indicates the model describes the data poorly and is underfitting.
+In the context of hypothesis testing, it is okay for predictors to have small but consistent effects (low R-squared, high error).
 However, depending on the field and line of inquiry, a small effect may or may not be interesting.
 Some researchers might consider R-squared values above 0.50 or 0.60 to be satisfactory in certain contexts.
 Others might find R-squared values as low as 0.20 or 0.30 to be meaningful, depending on many factors (dataset size, model relevance in ongoing studies, common benchmarks, etc.)